Skip to content

 cvss31>=9 OR cvss40>=9

-To search for CVEs within a product:
+To search for CVEs within a product and in the KEV catalog:

-vendor:linux AND product:linux_kernel
+vendor:linux AND product:linux_kernel AND kev:true

 To search all CVE in 1999's: